Can I Freeze a Compote?

 • Glass Jars: Ensure they are freezer-safe to avoid cracking from temperature changes.

-Label your containers with the date to keep track of storage times.
+Label your containers with the date to track storage times.

 Steps for Preparing Compote for Freezing